abhit-rana/CustomeAssemblerAndSimulator/README.md

 ## Introduction

-Implemented a custom [Assembler](https://www.techtarget.com/searchdatacenter/definition/assembler#:~:text=An%20assembler%20is%20a%20program,use%20the%20term%20assembly%20language.)(a computer program that takes basic computer instructions and converts them into a pattern of bits) and [Simulator](https://www.dictionary.com/browse/simulator)(any device or system that simulates specific conditions or the characteristics of a real process or machine.
-Here, the Simulator would imitate the working of the Computer System by showing the execution of Instructions in terms of bits given to the computer.) for the Instruction Set Architecture(ISA).
+Implemented a custom [Assembler](https://www.techtarget.com/searchdatacenter/definition/assembler#:~:text=An%20assembler%20is%20a%20program,use%20the%20term%20assembly%20language.)(a computer program that takes basic computer instructions as input and converts them into a pattern of bits as output) and [Simulator](https://www.dictionary.com/browse/simulator)(any device or system that simulates specific conditions or the characteristics of a real process or machine.
+Here, the Simulator would imitate the working of the Computer System by taking input as instructions in the form of bits and outputting the state of Registers and Falgs) for the Instruction Set Architecture(ISA).
 A Scatter Plot is also plotted with the cycle number on the x-axis and the memory address on the y-axis, depicting which memory address is accessed at what time while Simulator executes the Instructions.

 ## Demo